 Projected Outcomes

-This approach models UX patterns commonly used in successful puzzle games and is expected to:
+This approach models UX patterns used in retention-focused puzzle games and is designed to target:

 Why It Matters